This guide covers the main steps required to perform an LCA of a 33 cl glass bottle.

 - Verify that the Recycling rate and Incineration rate match your sources

-- We should repeat the steps for the Lid
+- Repeat the steps for the Cap

 Filling other information

-For simplicity and to keep this guide short, we haven't filled the information in other stages like Supply transport, Manufacturing, Filling, Distribution and Collection but in order to perform a full LCA you should complete the information in those sections:
+For simplicity and to keep this guide short, we haven't filled the information in other stages like Supply transport, Filling, Distribution and Collection but in order to perform a full LCA you should complete the information in those sections:

 - In the Distribution you should fill the information regarding the distribution of the manufactured cans.
 This could involve distribution to retailers or filling factories.

-Viewing the results
+Displaying the results

 At any time in the process we can see the results of our LCA in the results tab.
 To open the results you can click on the arrow in the upper right corner which will expand the results column.